-My writing, editing and leadership abilities encompass traditional and new media, journalism and public relations.
-I am marketing and web services manager for a exceptional library district.
+From 2014 through 2018, I was marketing and web services manager for an exceptional library district.
 During the previous decade, I used my skills in support of education and peace studies as director of communications at a leading land grant university and a major private university.
 I have special interest and experience in sustainability and international issues.
 Thanks to my non-fiction book, I'm keenly aware of veterans' needs.

+I hold bachelor's and master's degrees in communications from Southern Illinois University and Ohio State University, respectively.
 My goal is to keep learning.
 That's the first task of anyone with a story to tell.